Maxwell's equations for the electromagnetic field

 By performing a Lorentz transformation to a frame moving with speed v in the x direction, one can calculate how the electric and magnetic fields change:

-We find [ Assignment 4 ] that is unchanged, while
+We find [ Assignment 4 ] that

 is the electric